-A MIB is a formatted text file that lists all of the data objects used by a particular piece of equipment.
+Management Information Base, or MIB, is a formatted text file that lists the data objects used by a particular piece of SNMP equipment.

-That's where the MIB comes in.
-The manufacturer of your device will supply you with a MIB file (usually a download from their website) that you'll load ("compile") into your SNMP manager (If you've ever installed a device driver on a PC, you understand this concept).
-Without the MIB for message translation, communication simply won't happen.
+The manufacturer of your managed device will supply you with a file (usually a download from their website) that you'll load ("compile") into your SNMP manager (If you've ever installed a device driver on a PC, you understand this concept).
+Without the management information base for message translation, communication simply won't happen.

 A MIB contains definitions and info about the properties of managed resources and the services that the agents (devices) support.
-The features of resources, as defined in an MIB, are called "managed objects" or "management variables".
+The features of resources, as defined in a Management Information Base, are called "managed objects" or "management variables".

-A management station gets and sets objects in the MIB, and an agent notifies the management station of events using messges called (somewhat oddly) "traps".
+A management station gets and sets objects in the Management Information Base, and an agent notifies the management station of events using messages called (somewhat oddly) "traps".
 All message exchanges between the management station and its agents take place using SNMP.
-The MIB at the management station contains network management info taken from the MIBs of all the managed parts in the network.
+The Management Information Base at the management station contains network management info.
+This info is taken from the MIBs of all the managed parts in the network.

 Your SNMP manager needs the MIB in order to process messages from your devices.
-The MIB is also your best guide to the real capabilities of an SNMP device.
+This is a critical step in network monitoring.
+The Management Information Base is also your best guide to the real capabilities of an SNMP device.
 You need to be able to read the MIB so that you can have a good idea of what assets you do have.

 One of the best tactics for addressing MIB problems is to simply read through the file.
-As a MIB (SNMP) file is just ASCII text, you can view it in any word processor or text editor (even Notepad).
-Some manufacturers provide grouped MIBs in binary format, but those aren't readable.
-You want the raw ASCII version of the MIB (SNMP) file.
+As the file is just ASCII text, you can view it in any word processor or text editor (even Notepad).
+Some manufacturers provide grouped files in binary format, but those aren't readable.
+You want the raw ASCII version of the Management Information Base file.

-The Simple Network Management Protocol, or SNMP, is the standard protocol for the Internet.
-The Internet Engineering Task Force (IETF) developed it.
+The Simple Network Management Protocol, or SNMP, is a standard protocol, developed by The Internet Engineering Task Force (IETF).

-SNMP is used to manage network devices that span firewalls or embedded devices.
+SNMP is used for monitoring and management of network devices that span firewalls or embedded devices (known as SNMP agents).

-SNMP exposes management data in the form of variables on the managed systems, which describe the system configuration.
+SNMP exposes management data in the form of variables on the managed systems.
+These describe the system configuration.
 These variables can then be sorted (and sometimes set) by managing applications.

-There are several SNMP versions, including v1, v2, and v3.
+There are several SNMP versions, but the most common by far are SNMP v1, v2c, and v3.

 The SNMP v1 network management architecture contains:

-SNMP v2 specs include the following new capabilities:
+SNMP v2c specs include the following new capabilities:

 Download our free SNMP White Paper.
 Featuring SNMP Expert Marshall DenHartog.